KareemKhamis/Migration-project-between-Azure-DevOps-Cloud/README.md

  # Migrate Test Suits and Test Plans

-Now Let’s move to the Migrating of Test Suits and Test Plans, Here are the Test plans before migration:
+1. Now Let’s move to the Migrating of Test Suits and Test Plans, Here are the Test plans before migration:

 ![TestPlansbeforeMigration](https://github.com/KareemKhamis/Migration-project-between-Azure-DevOps-Cloud/assets/96993017/02fc50b4-57a4-481d-9f90-622e2206628f)

-2. Now To MigrateTest Suits and Test Plans, Let’s get back to the JSON File:
+2. Now To Migrate Test Suits and Test Plans, Let’s get back to the JSON File:
-* Set the processor `"$type": "WorkItemMigrationConfig"` , `Enabled`  to  `false`
+* Set the processor `"$type": "WorkItemMigrationConfig"`, `Enabled`  to  `false`
 * Enable the processor `"$type": "TestVariablesMigrationConfig"` by setting `Enabled` to `true`
 * Enable the processor ` "$type": "TestConfigurationsMigrationConfig"` by setting `Enabled` to `true`
-* Enable the  `"$type": "TestPlansAndSuitesMigrationConfig",`  processor by setting  `Enabled`  to  `true`
+* Enable the processor  `"$type": "TestPlansAndSuitesMigrationConfig",` by setting  `Enabled`  to  `true`

 ![TestPlanjsonconfig2](https://github.com/KareemKhamis/Migration-project-between-Azure-DevOps-Cloud/assets/96993017/411553d0-b5c1-4f05-aea5-a5191e5e0a56)